Nguyễn Thanh Long

-Nguyễn Thanh Long is a Vietnamese politician and doctor who served as Minister of Health from July 2020 to his removal from the Communist Party of Vietnam in June 2022 for involvement in the Việt Á corruption scandal.
+Nguyễn Thanh Long (born September 3, 1966) is a former Vietnamese politician and medical doctor who served as Minister of Health from July 2020 until his removal from the Communist Party of Vietnam in June 2022 for involvement in the Việt Á corruption scandal.
 During his term as Minister of Health, he was in acting capacity from July to November 2020.
 He has been noted for being one of the chief strategists of the response of the Vietnamese government to the COVID-19 pandemic.
+In January 2024, he was sentenced to 18 years in prison for taking bribes worth USD 2.25 million and expelled from Vietnam's Communist Party.